-“We know that there is a revitalized militancy in the Volunteers based on their mock Rising and parade on St. Patrick's Day where MacNeill took the salute,” the Chief Secretary replied.
+“Well, we know that there is a revitalized militancy in the Volunteers based on their mock Rising and parade on St. Patrick's Day where MacNeill took the salute,” the Chief Secretary replied.
 “And we’ve known for a year, after Asquith loaded his cabinet with Ulster anti-Home Rule members, that there would be trouble brewing.
 But I’ve been trying to avoid bloodshed by showing tolerance.
 As you know, Matthew, that’s why I stopped Major-General Friend's planned raid on Liberty Hall two weeks ago.”